sohnya/cloud-project/README.md

   ]
 }
 ```
-To add an external IP, the network interface also contains an empty access_config.
+To add an external IP, the network interface also contains an empty `access_config`.
 ```
   network_interface {
     subnetwork = "network-ab"